 Component Description (1) TouchPad on/off button Turns the TouchPad on and off.
 (2) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: The TouchPad detects the force of the finger pressure being applied while using gestures.
+Press your fingers down on the TouchPad with force while gesturing to accelerate the gesture motion.
 (3) Left TouchPad button Functions like the left button on an external mouse.
 (4) Right TouchPad button Functions like the right button on an external mouse.